-Annual summer workshop where students test ideas through making at 1:1 in groups led by practicing architects including Piers Taylor with Meredith Bowles (Mole Architects), Gianni Botsford, Kate Darby, Toby Lewis, Erect Architecture and Studio Weave, with Peter Clegg and Ted Cullinan as critics/commentators.
-Read James Payne’s 5 start review in BD.
+Ongoing Annual summer workshop set up in 2005 where students test ideas through making at 1:1 in groups led by practicing architects including Piers Taylor with Charley Brentnall, Meredith Bowles (Mole Architects), Gianni Botsford, Kate Darby, Feilden Clegg Bradley Studios, Feilden Fowles, Erect Architecture, Architecture 00, Baxendale and Studio Weave, with Peter Clegg, Niall McLaughlin, Robert Mull and Ted Cullinan as critics/commentators, plus support from Alan Matthews, Simon Schofield and Bernard Twist.
+Read James Payne’s 5 start review in BD. and text below from Piers Taylor & Peter Clegg:

-Although Joseph Kohlmaier has hosted it for the last two years, Studio in the Woods doesn’t really exist – it’s an invisible studio.
+Studio in the Woods doesn’t really exist – it’s an invisible studio and was the initial inspiration for a way of working that became my practice – Invisible Studio.
 There’s no institution, no one owns it, no organisation funds it, no one audits it, and it is beholden to no one.
-It’s a group of people that have come together each year for the last seven years, and each time there’s never any sense that it will necessarily happen again.
+It’s a group of people that have come together each year for the last twelve years, and each time there’s never any sense that it will necessarily happen again.

 Like my practice, I like to think Studio in the Woods happens despite me, not because of me.
 It grew out of a frustration of having taught in institutions that I felt out of synch with, places where people talked about learning outcomes above all else, and out of a joy I felt in the chaos and surprise of making quickly at 1:1.
 It was also, selfishly, a way of getting together many of the people I had respect for, hanging out with them for a few days and watching them do their stuff.
-In addition to Peter and Ted, These people were Meredith Bowles, Kate Darby, Gianni Botsford, Toby Lewis, Charley Brentnall, and in recent years Susanne Tutsch, Barbara Kaucky Je Ahn and Maria Smith.
-We’ve also been joined by Toby Maclean, Lena Ghotmeh, Shin Egashira and Martin Self (who led the AA pavilion projects) to name a few, plus, of course, the brightest and best students from all over the world.
+In addition to Peter, Niall and Ted, These people were Meredith Bowles, Kate Darby, Gianni Botsford, Toby Lewis, Charley Brentnall, and in recent years Susanne Tutsch, Barbara Kaucky Je Ahn and Maria Smith, Akos Juhasz, Fergus Feilden, Lynton Pepper and Lee Ivett.
+We’ve also been joined by Toby Maclean, Lena Ghotmeh, Shin Egashira and Martin Self (who led the AA pavilion projects and now is the Director of the AA’s Hooke Park) to name a few, plus, of course, the brightest and best students from all over the world.

 There’s been a desire for those on the outside to try and pigeon hole what we do – that it’s either ‘wilfully odd’ (astonishingly, from a BA course leader at a mainstream University), or as if being interested in wood and place means we’re only interested in wood and place and as if mainly operating with lo-tech equipment during the workshop means we’re somehow anti technology and anti modernity.
 Quite the reverse is true, and I suspect that one of the questions that many of us have in the back of our minds is how the realm of digital simulation and fabrication can co-exist with adzes, spuds, cat’s paws, hammers and chisels.
-In many ways Studio in the Woods is a celebration of our diversity (as individuals, as a group) as much as our similarities and I’d hate it to be limited to a predefined ethos
+In many ways Studio in the Woods is a celebration of our diversity (as individuals, as a group) as much as our similarities and I’d hate it to be limited to a predefined ethos.
+Niall McLaughlin called it ‘a place ‘where builders, architects and students collaborate on projects, paying reverence to the overlooked and the nearby’.

 I don’t know what we’ll do next year, or where we’ll do it, but what I do know about Studio in the Woods is this: The power of working in a group; the fascination of seeing the diverse approaches of these different groups and tutors; the joy of the happy accident; the intensity of bringing something to a conclusion in a short space of time; the visceral thrill of materials, and of timber; the heady pleasure of working outside in summertime; watching people at the top of their game; seeing the intelligence of the students; the pleasure of being surrounded by good friends, and James Payne’s pithy observation that it’s not JUST a forum for a bunch of chainsaw wielding hippies, but there’s also serious intellectual debate.